inceptionlrt/smart-contracts/projects/vaults/README.md

 There is a `check-coverage.sh` script that will check if coverage meets the minimum threshold.
 The threshold for each coverage type could be set in the the `check-coverage.sh` file.
 If any of threshold is not met, the script will exit with a non-zero code (job will fail).
 After running coverage check, it will add the results as pull request comment.
+Also, CI job will generate the full report as artfact, download it and open `index.html` file.

 > Don't decrease the coverage threshold values in the script file, write more tests instead.
 Increasing the value is encouraged.